Njugen/tabflower/README.md

 #### Creating a component

 In Tabeon, React components are located in /tabeon/src/components.
 A component may be a pageview, a module, a modal or anything else which isolates a feature for use by other features.
+A component may contain programming logic to execute tasks, and can be rendered by React using an extended JavaScript syntax called JSX (more about that: https://reactjs.org/docs/introducing-jsx.html)

 For example, a tab listing module may be created in the following manner: